The Language of Space: Communicating Value Through Design

 Both.
 Don’t leave people confused about where to go or noticing incongruities in the design style and elements.
 Circles on the ceiling but angles everywhere else?
 Clashing patterns and colors that aren’t contributing to the concept?
 I could write a book on bad design so we will just leave it there.
 Even if the average person can’t see it, even if they can’t identify why it feels off…they will still feel off.
 Create space that functions in the design elements and functions towards the activities that the space is meant for.
 Function isn’t just meant for activities.
 The form itself needs to function and should support the emotions and intellect of who it’s for.
 They should be working in unison.

 Design for longevity.
 Choose materials and ideas that age well.
 Even the most modern space should feel timeless in its own way.
 Bring in materials people have loved forever.
 Brick, stone, wood.
 Even if you want the space ultra-modern I think this is one of the most important things honestly.
 And having wrote that I would say honesty is a good word to describe these timeless nostalgic finishes and materials.
 If you want it ultra-modern or contemporary, then just find a way to reinterpret them with a fresh twist.
 I wouldn’t leave them out if it were me.
 They’ve been with us since the beginning of time for a reason.
-Use them.
-It has the added benefit to form the needed Connection.

 Previous